konstantin-sudoplatov/chrys/README.md

 # iskint
-Personal data, nothing interesting.
-Certainly nothing intended for public discussion.
+Personal data, not intended for public discussion.
+Some files are password protected solely for that reason.